cloudmesh-community/fa18-523-61/paper/paper.md

 > "Deep learning (DL) has had a tremendous impact on natural language processing (NLP).
 After image and audio, probably this is the area   where DL has unleashed the most transformative forces.
 For example, almost all projects related to NLP at Stanford University, one of   the most respected institutions working on this area, involve DL research [@Natural_Language_Speech]."

 Deep learning algorithms can be trained against big data sets just like other standard algorithms and have proven to be effective in this manner.
 For example, "Trained on movie subtitles, language models are able to generate basic answers to questions about object colors or facts [@Natural_Language_Speech]."

+## Natural Language Processing Solutions

+There are some solutions in place to the challenges facing NLP.
+With respect to the parsing problem, there is a relatively new concept designed by Google called SyntaxNet.
+SyntaxNet is based on the TensorFlow open source library readily available to users for designing deep learning models.
+With SyntaxNet, Google employed a normalized neural network model that provides an output of possible syntactical possibilities or hypotheses given a group of words [@Natural_Language_Speech].
+SyntaxNet runs the model multiple times and discards hypotheses that are ranked lower and appear to be unlikely candidates.
+As far as parsing, SyntaxNet has developed a reputation for being the best parser, being known to sometimes exceed human accuracy, and recently made available in 40 languages.  [@Natural_Language_Processing].